YeochanY/LINAC-Downtime-Analysis/README.md

 - Check that `clean_data/df_full_desc.csv` exists
 - Verify the path in the classification script matches your output from Step 1

-**JSON Parse Errors:**
-The script automatically retries on parse errors.
-If you see many ParseError classifications:
-- Check your API key is valid and has credits
-- Try using a different model (gpt-4o is more reliable than gpt-4o-mini)

-**Rate Limiting:**
-If processing many reports:
-- The script processes reports sequentially to avoid rate limits
-- Upgrade your OpenAI account tier for higher limits
-- Process in smaller batches if needed

-## Cost Estimation

-Approximate costs per 1,000 reports (using GPT-4o):
-- Input tokens: ~1,500 tokens/report × $2.50/1M tokens = $3.75
-- Output tokens: ~50 tokens/report × $10/1M tokens = $0.50
-- **Total: ~$4.25 per 1,000 reports**

-Step 1 (PDF extraction) has no API costs.

 ## Project Structure

 ```